-On behalf of ICBC's Board of Directors and employees, I am pleased to present our 2013 - 2015 Service Plan.
+On behalf of ICBC's Board of Directors and employees, I am pleased to present our 2013 - 2015 Revised Service Plan.

-This Service Plan is prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+This Revised Service Plan is prepared under the direction of the Board of Directors in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
 The plan is consistent with government's strategic priorities and fiscal plan, as well as with ICBC's mandate and goals.
 The Board is accountable for the contents of the plan, including what has been included in the plan and how it has been reported.
 The performance measures and targets focus on aspects critical to ICBC's performance within its operating environment, and have been developed with due consideration of forecast conditions, risk assessments, and past performance.
-All significant assumptions, policy decisions, events, and identified risks as of January 31, 2013, have been considered in preparing the plan.
+To the best of our knowledge the significant assumptions, policy decisions, events, and identified risks are current and have been considered in preparing this plan.

-Our Service Plan is guided by government's direction via ICBC's Board of Directors, and also by ICBC's vision of becoming BC's preferred auto insurer, providing protection and peace of mind.
+Our Revised Service Plan is guided by government's direction via ICBC's Board of Directors, and also by ICBC's vision of becoming BC's preferred auto insurer, providing protection and peace of mind.
 While our long-term strategic objectives continue to be unchanged, we have refocused our direction on keeping insurance rates as low as possible, while moderating rate fluctuations.
 This is of critical importance to our customers.